A stop order is an order placed to either buy above the market or sell below the market at a certain price.

-A stop-entry order is used to take advantage of market movements by opening a position when a market drops to a certain level.
+A stop entry order is used to take advantage of market movements by opening a long position when the market price rises to a certain level.

 An order sent to a broker which becomes a market order when the market reaches the specific price stated.
 In volatile (or fast) markets, slippage may occur.

-Using a stop order is a great way to manage your positions without having to constantly monitor the markets and be there at the exact moment of execution.
+Using a stop loss order is a good way to manage your positions without having to constantly monitor the markets and be there at the exact moment of execution.